davidgiesberg/mvsg/README.md

 Then run `mvsg.sh` from wherever you've put it.
 It'll gather the metrics from Solr and fire them over to Carbon.

-This will start creating metrics with a prefix of `$ENVIRONMENT.solr.$HOST`.
-It's a bit specific to my use-case, any customisations are more than welcome.
+By default, this will start creating metrics with a prefix of `$ENVIRONMENT.solr.$HOST`.
+You can override by setting `PREFIX` to fit your own schema.